BMFI's Film Studies Library

 Made possible by a generous gift from The Haverford School

-We are very pleased to be the new home of The George Rehrauer Collection of film books, thoughtfully donated by our Community Partner, The Haverford School.
+We are very pleased to be the new home of The George Rehrauer Collection of film books, thoughtfully donated by The Haverford School.
 Mr. Rehrauer wrote a number of books about film himself, including The Short Film: An Evaluative Selection of 500 Recommended Films and two volumes of The Cinema Booklist, all of which are featured in the collection at BMFI.

 Due to facility limitations, we have half of the approximately 2000 books in The George Rehrauer Collection available for borrowing by BMFI members.
 While the library is not open for browsing, a list of books may be accessed via the link below.
 Members may then send an email to request the book they wish to borrow (no phone requests please), and will receive a response (within 2 business days) when the book is ready for pick-up.
 Requested books will be held in the BMFI Business Office and can be picked up weekdays between the hours of 10am and 4pm.
 For specific information about borrowing books, please read the F.A.Q. section below.

 Q: May anyone borrow books from the BMFI Film Studies Library?

 A: Use of the library is a benefit of BMFI membership, so only members may have access to the books.
 To become a member of BMFI, visit our membership page.

 Q: Since this is a library, may I browse the stacks?